lheuveline/Poppy-please/README.md

 # Gamejam style

+This game was created in 48 hours during the GlobalGameJam 2026.
+After the jam, we spent an additional week polishing and fixing bugs.
+We did some cleanup, added transitions and a victory screen, but did not introduce any new content.

-This game is primarily a demonstration of an idea.
+The project is primarily a demonstration of an idea, with a strong emphasis on music.
-We focused heavily on the music.
-As the team was relatively new to each area of expertise (except on the music side), it was already a good challenge.
+Most of the team was relatively new to their respective areas of expertise (with the exception of music).
-But most importantly, we had a lot of fun making it.
+It was a rewarding challenge, but most importantly, we had a lot of fun making it.
 Thank you all for such a great time!

 # Credits